Best Portable Audio Recorder - Handheld Units

 The H2N can be used in a wide variety of ways which is a testament to its flexibility.
 Its internal microphone and preamps provide clean and crisp audio quality, and it is quite lightweight.
 Multiple mic patterns also add to the versatility, giving you choices that range from picking up one sound source precisely or the entire room.

 Compared to other Zoom products, it has a longer battery life.
-This makes it ideal for long recording sessions or extended interviews where it's important to be uninterrupted.
-The onboard compressor and limiter features are very handy in preventing sound peaks from clipping.
+This makes it ideal for long recording sessions or extended interviews where it’s important to be uninterrupted.
+The Zoom H2N’s features, like compression and limiter, are particularly useful for managing volume disparities in an audio track.

 Its sibling, the Zoom H1N, is a portable audio recorder meant for recording human voice, ideal for interviews, speech, vocals and the like.